 Analog versus digital.
-Digital radios have clearer sound at a much higher price.
+Generally speaking, digital radios have clearer sound at a much higher price.
 Analog radios have more static at a much lower price.
-At range limits analog radios can experience excessive static - while digital radios shut down entirely.
+At range limits analog radios can experience excessive static, but digital radios shut down entirely.
+Recently, firefighters have run into problems with digital "vocoder." technology designed to enhance speech but sometimes drowns it out by enhancing nearby emergency equipment noises and alarms.
+Manufacturers are working to fix this problem.
 Contrary to rumor, the FCC is not requiring a shift to digital radios, or to a "P25" format.
 The P25 format is only meaningful for multiple government entities crossing into each others' jurisdictions and being able to talk to each other.
-The FCC mandate is to switch to narrow band - effectively squeezing more bands into a limited number of channels -- by 2013.
+The FCC mandate is to switch to narrow band by 2013, effectively squeezing more bands into a limited number of channels.
 Most analog and digital radios can be programmed to do this.
 Eventually radios may very well move entirely from analog to digital technology, but the costs are not yet competitive and in most cases, primarily based on costs, analog radios still make more sense.
-At the same time, blindly accepting the lowest bids on RFP's is a very risky approach that can saddle the school with substandard equipment or services.
+At the same time, blindly accepting the lowest bids is a very risky approach that can saddle the school with substandard equipment or services.

 Batteries.
 Radios should be kept in battery chargers every night.
-Extra batteries should also be kept charged up for use in prolonged emergencies-otherwise radios can be rendered inoperable at the end of one 8-hour shift.
+Extra batteries should also be kept charged up for use in prolonged emergencies; otherwise radios can be rendered inoperable at the end of one 8-hour shift.
 Compare the types of batteries compatible with the radios to find what serves you best.
-Nickel Metal Hydride make good sense for schools based on how long they'll last on a charge, and how often you can recharge them.
-Lithium ion batteries are significantly lighter, but less forgiving - if they're allowed to run completely out of power they can't be recharged.
+Nickel metal hydride make good sense for schools based on how long they'll last on a charge and how often you can recharge them.
+Lithium ion batteries are significantly lighter, but less forgiving; if they're allowed to run completely out of power they can't be recharged.
 NiCad batteries are a reasonable third option falling between these two.

 Purchasing a system.
 First invite local vendors to assess your specific needs.
-Do you need cell phone or GPS tracking capabilities, or just basic radio contact?
+Do you need cell phone or GPS (global positioning system) tracking capabilities, or just basic radio contact?
 How many radios and channels will be needed?
 Are you located in an urban or rural area?
 Have them explain how they can meet your needs.
 Do they have their own towers and repeaters already in place, or would they have to install them?
 Who maintains the equipment?
 Who handles FCC requirements and licenses?
 If your towers go down, do the handheld units retain direct-talk capability within individual schools?
 If towers are already in place, drive throughout the area and test vendors' radios extensively to identify any dead spots.
 Make sure their prices reflect discounts negotiated through coalitions, such as the Western States Contracting Alliance.
 Finally, ask for references, and check on them.